Why This Form, Not Another?

 Vigil as Presence

-The vigils (seven written so far) work differently.
-A vigil is a form built on presence, not argument.
-You show up to a place.
-Something is happening there—usually something abandoned, something that requires attention, something that wouldn’t be noticed without someone being present to it.
+The vigils work differently.
+A form built on presence, not argument.
+You show up to a place — usually something abandoned, something requiring attention.
 You watch.
-You perform the function.
 You document the watching.

 ┌─── FORM VALIDATION ERROR ──────────────┐